Unleashing the Power of Continual Learning on Non-Centralized Devices: A Survey: Solutions provided for alleviating catastrophic forgetting and distribution shift in Non-Centralized Continual Learning

 \subsubsection{Device Cluster}

 It involves grouping devices based on their model parameters to form multiple centers, each associated with a global model that captures the shared knowledge within that cluster \cite{long2023multi}.
 In \cite{jiang2023concept}, concept matching (CM) is proposed to tackle the challenges of catastrophic forgetting and interference among clients in federated continual learning.
 The core idea is to group client models into concept model clusters and build different global models to capture different concepts over time.
 At each round, the server sends the global concept models to the clients.
 To avoid catastrophic forgetting, each client selects the concept model that best matches the concept of the current data for further fine-tuning.
-This selection is done through a client concept matching algorithm, where the client tests the global concept models on its local data and selects the one with the lowest loss:
+This selection is done through a client concept matching algorithm, where the client tests the global concept models on its local data and selects the one with the lowest loss.

-where $ n^* $ is the selected concept model index, $w^{t-1}_n$ is the$ n$-th global concept model from the previous round, and $D^t_k$ is the local data of client $k$ at round $t$.
 After receiving the updated client models, the server clusters the models representing the same concept and aggregates them to form cluster models.
 Since the server does not know the concepts captured by the aggregated cluster models, it employs a novel server concept matching algorithm to update the global concept models.
-This algorithm matches each cluster model to a global concept model based on distance, ensuring the update is in the correct gradient descent direction:

-where $ \theta_t $ are the aggregated cluster models at round $t$, $ \text{W}^{t-1} $ are the global concept models from the previous round, and $\text{W}^t $ are the updated global concept models.
 The server concept matching algorithm uses a distance-based approach to match cluster models with global concept models.
 For each cluster model, it finds the global concept model with the smallest distance and updates it only if this distance is smaller than the recorded distance from the previous round.
-The evaluation demonstrates the effectiveness of CM.
-Compared to vanilla FL, CM achieves significantly higher accuracy by mitigating catastrophic forgetting and interference among clients.
-For example, CM achieves an average test set accuracy of 90.3\% across different concepts, outperforming baselines like EWC (86.7\%) and FedWeIT (68.3\%).
-Furthermore, CM scales well with the number of clients and model size, maintaining high accuracy and clustering performance even with 80 clients and varied model sizes.